massil31/Massil31MultiUserBundle/Resources/doc/index.md

-PUGXMultiUserBundle Documentation
+MassilMultiUserBundle Documentation
 ==================================

-PUGXMultiUserBundle came by the need to use different types of users using only one fos_user service.
+MassilMultiUserBundle came by the need to use different types of users using only one fos_user service.
 In practice it is an hack that forces FOSUser bundle through custom UserManager, controllers, and forms handlers.

 It's just a lazy way to use for free most of the functionality of FOSUserBundle.